-Don’t book a hostel or hotel room
+Don’t book an expensive hostel or hotel room

-In a touristic place such as Dubrovnik you can expect the worst when it comes to hotel prices.
+In a touristic place such as Dubrovnik, you can expect the worst when it comes to hotel prices.
 Supply and demand, and all that.
 Even hostels start at about €20 per person per night.
-A better option would be to try couchsurfing or to find a place with Airbnb.
+A better option would be to try Couchsurfing or to find a place with Airbnb.

-Do try couchsurfing or Airbnb in Dubrovnik
+Do try Couchsurfing or Airbnb in Dubrovnik

 Although you have to be very lucky to get accepted as a couchsurfer in Dubrovnik (locals will get over 30 requests per day), it’s worth a try.
 If you’re out of luck, go for the next best thing: Airbnb.
 I found a double room for 19 euro (total) which had an amazing view and was walking distance from the old town.